William H. Macy: Career

-His work on ER and Sports Night has also been recognized with Emmy nominations.
+He had a recurring role on ER (1994–2009) and Sports Night (1999–2000).
+Both roles earned him an Emmy nomination for Outstanding Guest Actor in a Drama Series.
+Macy wrote and starred in Door to Door in 2002, winning an Emmy for writing and acting.

 In a November 2003 interview with USA Today, Macy stated that he wanted to star in a big-budget action film "for the money, for the security of a franchise like that.
 And I love big action-adventure movies.
 They're way cool."
 He serves as director-in-residence at the Atlantic Theater Company in New York, where he teaches a technique called Practical Aesthetics.
 A book describing the technique, A Practical Handbook for the Actor (ISBN 0-394-74412-8), is dedicated to Macy and Mamet.

 In 2007, Macy starred in Wild Hogs, a film about middle-aged men reliving their youthful days by taking to the open road on their Harley-Davidson motorcycles from Cincinnati to the Pacific Coast.
 Despite being critically panned, with a 14% "rotten" rating from Rotten Tomatoes, it was a financial success, grossing over $168 million.
 The film also reunited him with his A Civil Action costar, John Travolta.
 In 2009, Macy completed filming on The Maiden Heist, a comedy that co-starred Morgan Freeman and Christopher Walken.

-On June 23, 2008, the Hollywood Chamber of Commerce announced Macy and his wife, Felicity Huffman, would each receive a star on the Hollywood Walk of Fame in the upcoming year.
+In June 2008, the Hollywood Chamber of Commerce announced Macy and his wife, Felicity Huffman, would each receive a star on the Hollywood Walk of Fame in the upcoming year.
 On January 13, 2009, Macy replaced Jeremy Piven in David Mamet's Speed-the-Plow on Broadway.
-Piven suddenly and unexpectedly dropped out of the play in December 2008 after he experienced health problems; Norbert Leo Butz covered the role from December 23, 2008, until Macy took over the part.
+Piven suddenly and unexpectedly dropped out of the play in December 2008 after he experienced health problems.
+Norbert Leo Butz covered the role from December 23, 2008, until Macy took over the part.
 Dirty Girl, which starred Macy along with Juno Temple, Milla Jovovich, Mary Steenburgen and Tim McGraw, premiered September 12, 2010, at the Toronto International Film Festival.

 In summer 2010, Macy joined the Showtime pilot Shameless as the protagonist, Frank Gallagher.
 The project ultimately went to series, and its first season premiered on January 9, 2011.
 Macy has received high critical acclaim for his performance, eventually getting an Emmy nomination for Outstanding Lead Actor in a Comedy Series in 2014.

 In the 2012 film The Sessions, Macy played a priest who helps a man with a severe disability find personal fulfillment through a sex surrogate.
 He made his directorial debut with the independent drama Rudderless, which stars Billy Crudup, Anton Yelchin, Felicity Huffman, Selena Gomez and Laurence Fishburne.
 In 2017, he directed The Layover, a road trip comedy starring Alexandra Daddario and Kate Upton.

 In 2015, he had a small role as Grandpa in the drama film Room, which was nominated for the Academy Award for Best Picture.
 The film reunited him with his Pleasantville costar, Joan Allen.
+In 2024, he played Trevathan in the film Kingdom of the Planet of the Apes.